fdewes/bergwerk/docs/installation.md

 To fully understand the functionality of the **Bergwerk** application, it's essential to familiarize yourself with its core components:

-- **Bergwerk-wiki**: This is where the content for the chatbot is stored.
+- **wiki**: This is where the content for the chatbot is stored.
 It includes a structured menu and training questions for the intent classifier.
-- **Bergwerk-api**: This component allows access to the Wiki and provides import/export functionality for chatbot content, facilitating data migration.
+- **api**: This component allows access to the Wiki and provides import/export functionality for chatbot content, facilitating data migration.
-- **Bergwerk-socketio**: This adapter enables communication with the Rasa Webchat Plugin, which resides at the root of the web server.
+- **api**: This adapter enables communication with the Rasa Webchat Plugin, which resides at the root of the web server.
 - **Bergwerk-cron**: Responsible for automatically creating wiki pages from conversations stored in the MySQL Tracker database.
 These pages are saved on the wiki tracker.
 - **Database (db)**: A MySQL database that stores the MediaWiki conversation tracker, among other related data.
 - **Caddy**: Used as a reverse HTTP(S) proxy that serves both the Wiki and the API.